Sonic Youth: Early releases: 1982–1985

-Branca signed Sonic Youth as the first act on his record label Neutral Records.
+Branca signed Sonic Youth as the first act on his label Neutral Records.
 In December 1981, the group recorded five songs at New York's Radio City Music Hall.
-The material was released as the EP Sonic Youth which, while largely ignored, was sent to a few key members of the American music press, who gave it uniformly favorable reviews.
-The album featured a relatively conventional post-punk style, in contrast to their later releases.
-Edson then quit the group for an acting career and was replaced by Bob Bert.
+This material was released as the EP Sonic Youth; while largely ignored, it was sent to a few key members of the American music press, who gave it uniformly favorable reviews.
+The EP featured a relatively conventional post-punk style, in contrast to their later releases.
+Edson then quit the group to play full time in his other band, KONK and was replaced by Bob Bert.

-During their early days as part of the New York music scene, Sonic Youth formed a friendship with fellow New York noise rock band Swans.
+During their early days, Sonic Youth formed a friendship with fellow New York noise rock band Swans.
 The bands shared a rehearsal space, and Sonic Youth embarked on its first tour in November 1982 supporting Swans.
 During a second tour with Swans the following month, tensions ran high and Moore constantly criticized Bert's drumming, which he felt was not "in the pocket".
-Bert was fired afterwards and replaced by Jim Sclavunos, who played drums on the band's first studio album, 1983's Confusion Is Sex, which featured a louder and more dissonant sound than their debut EP.
+Bert was fired afterwards and replaced by Jim Sclavunos.
+Sclavunos played on the band's first studio album, 1983's Confusion Is Sex, which featured a louder and more dissonant sound than their debut EP.
 Sonic Youth set up a tour of Europe for the summer of 1983.
 Sclavunos, however, quit the band after only a few months.
 The group asked Bert to rejoin, and he agreed on the condition that he would not be fired again after the tour's conclusion.
 Bert went on to play on the band's Kill Yr Idols EP later in 1983.

 Sonic Youth were well received in Europe, but the New York press largely ignored the local noise rock scene.
 Eventually, as the press began to take notice of the genre, Sonic Youth was grouped with bands like Big Black, the Butthole Surfers, and Pussy Galore under the "pigfucker" label by Village Voice editor Robert Christgau.
-Another critic from The Village Voice panned a substandard September concert in New York.
+Another critic from The Village Voice panned a September concert by the band in New York.
 Gordon wrote a scornful letter to the newspaper, criticizing it for not supporting its local music scene, to which Christgau responded that the paper was not obligated to support them.
-Moore retaliated by renaming the song "Kill Yr Idols" to "I Killed Christgau with My Big Fucking Dick", before the two eventually sorted out their differences amicably.
+Moore retaliated by renaming the band's song "Kill Yr Idols" to "I Killed Christgau with My Big Fucking Dick" before the two eventually sorted out their differences amicably.